This information explains hormonal therapy for people with prostate cancer who are having radiation therapy.Back to top

 - Don’t smoke or use tobacco products.
 If you currently smoke, the Tobacco Treatment Program can help you quit.
 Your healthcare team will refer you to this program for support, or you can call 212-610-0507 for more information.

 - Maintain or achieve a healthy body weight.
-If you would like to meet with a dietitian, call 212-639-7071.
+If you’d like to meet with a clinical dietitian nutritionist, call 212-639-7071.

 - Follow a healthy diet.
 Your diet should be high in fiber, low in fat, and low in concentrated sweets.
-For more information, read our resource Nutrition and Prostate Cancer: Making Healthy Diet Decisions.
-You can search for it on mskcc.org/pe
+For more information, read the resource Nutrition and Prostate Cancer: Making Healthy Diet Decisions.
+You can find it online or ask your healthcare provider for a copy.

 Taking hormonal therapy for a long time may increase your risk for osteoporosis.
 Osteoporosis is disease in which your bones become weak and more likely to fracture (break).
 Getting enough calcium and vitamin D and exercising can help reduce this risk.
 For more information, read our resource Improving Your Bone Health.
-You can search for it on mskcc.org/pe
+You can find it online or ask your healthcare provider for a copy.

-Make sure that you’re getting enough calcium.
-Most adults need 1,000 to 1,200 milligrams of calcium every day, but your doctor or dietitian can tell you how much calcium is right for you.
+Make sure you’re getting enough calcium.
+Most adults need 1,000 to 1,200 milligrams (mg) of calcium every day, but your doctor or dietitian can tell you how much calcium is right for you.

 The best way to get calcium is through food.
 Examples of calcium-rich foods include milk, cheese, yogurt, canned salmon, tofu, cottage cheese, fortified orange juice, spinach, and almonds.

 If you don’t get enough calcium from your diet, your doctor or dietitian may suggest that you take a calcium supplement.
 You don’t need a prescription for this.
-Your doctor or dietitian will tell you how much you should take.
+Your doctor or dietitian will tell you how much to take.

 There are several types of over-the-counter calcium supplements, including calcium carbonate and calcium citrate.
-These supplements are taken orally (by mouth).
+These supplements are taken orally (swallowed).

 - Calcium carbonate is absorbed best if you take it with meals.
 OsCal® and Caltrate® are 2 brands of calcium carbonate supplements.